rabbitmq/rabbitmq-oauth2-tutorial/use-cases/multiresource.md

 Each of the following sections below demonstrate how to configure RabbitMQ to handle more than one oauth2 resource/audience where users and clients are declared in one or many oauth providers.

-## Scenario 1 - Many OAuth 2.0 resources
+## Scenario 1 - Many OAuth 2.0 resources vs one single OAuth provider

-In this scenarios, we have the following OAuth clients declared on a single oauth2 provider called `keycloak`:
+In this scenario, we have the following OAuth clients declared on a single oauth2 provider called `keycloak`:
 - `prod_producer` this is an OAuth client_id used by a producer application which accesses RabbitMQ with the audience `rabbit_prod`
 - `rabbit_prod_admin` this is a management user which access RabbitMQ via the resource/audience `rabbit_dev`
 - `dev_producer` this is an OAuth client_id used by a producer application which accesses RabbitMQ with the audience `rabbit_dev`
 - `rabbit_dev_admin` this is a management user which access RabbitMQ via the resource/audience `rabbit_dev`
+- `rabbit_dev_mgt_api` this is an OAuth client with only access to `rabbit_dev` resource with the scopes to access only the management rest api with the `management` user-tag.

 Follow these steps to deploy Keycloak and RabbitMQ:
 1. Launch Keycloak
 ```
 make start-keycloak
 ```
+It is recommended to follow the logs until keycloak is fully initialized: `docker logs keycloak -f`

 2. Launch RabbitMQ
 ```
 MODE=keycloak CONF=rabbitmq.multiresource.conf make start-rabbitmq